How to bring the benefits of KonMari & minimalism to help simplify your personal finances

 Some people refer to this as bank card churning or farming.
 Basically just getting the card for the signup bonus.
 This process is a total “thing” and please only consider this if you have mastered your current system and have the time and focus on committing to doing this correctly.
 This process is NOT minimalism friendly, BUT you can make good money doing it if your credit score is decent enough.
 See Doctor of Credit for the pro at this practice.

 Yes, we have separate checking accounts for a few different main expenses; think Car, Vacation, House, etc. This is how we allocate our spending and save for big purchases.

 Remember a handful of years ago, when Target announced that they had been hacked and over 110 millions customers personal info of names and credit cards numbers among other info was stolen.
 They ended up paying $18.5 million to over 47 states in that settlement.

 So take most of the worry away and freeze your credit accounts.
 Then no one can open accounts in your name without first unfreezing them (with specific info and pins codes that should be known by only you).

 You have to set up a freeze with each of the three main credit bureaus: Equifax, Trans Union, and Experian.
 Then you’ll set up an account freeze them, and be given (or choose) a pin that you need to keep as safe as can be!
 There has been some back and forth on charging for this service, max I have seen is $10.
 At least Equifax has now moved this service to being free.
 Just remember to unfreeze your accounts if you go to sign up for a new cc or to take out a loan.

-If you still get paper bank, credit card or utility statements in the mail it’s time to shred it and go paperless!
+If you still get paper bank, credit card or utility statements in the mail it’s time to KonMari it up and shred it and go paperless!
 Once you look over your bills and pay them then please shred it (don’t throw in the trash or the recycling!).
 Empty out all those file folders, boxes, and drawers and clear the clutter!